 To use your own SAML certificate, update the key credential for the affected apps or IdPs.

 The general procedure is the same for both the Outbound and Inbound SAML applications.
 However, some of the API calls are different as described in the steps below.
-The general procedure contains the following seven steps:
+The general procedure contains the following steps:

 For information on using the Postman REST API test client for these steps, see Get Started with the Okta REST APIs.Next: